altillimity/L-Band-Decoders/METEOR MSU-MR Decoder/README.md

 # METEOR MSU-MR Decoder

-This program takes MSU-MR frames from the METEOR Demuxer and makes an image...
-Very basic for now!
-Only outputs rgb composite...
+This program takes MSU-MR frames from the METEOR Demuxer and dumps all channels + a few composites!

-Usage : `./METEOR-MSU-MR-Decoder msumrframes.bin output.png`
+Usage : `./METEOR-MSU-MR-Decoder msumrframes.bin`